Ridgewood High School, Wollaston

 Ridgewood High School is a coeducational secondary school, a part of the Stour Vale Academy Trust situated in Wollaston (near Stourbridge), in the West Midlands county of England.

 History

-Ridgewood High School opened in September on the merger of High Park School and Longlands School (former secondary modern schools), and exists within the buildings of High Park School, which were laid out some thirty years earlier.
+Ridgewood High School opened in September 1990 on the merger of High Park School and Longlands School (former secondary modern schools), and exists within the buildings of High Park School, which were laid out some thirty two years earlier.

 The reorganization of schools which saw the creation of Ridgewood was part of borough-wide changes in 1989 and 1990 which saw another new school, (Castle High), being created by a merger of two schools as well as two small secondary schools closing down.

 In the autumn of 2008, a new building was added which included a dance studio, music rooms, Science lab and ICT suites.
 This followed the building of an Eco-centre at the rear of the school which is used as a Science lab and a community meeting room.